Jack's Mannequin: Retirement of name (2012)

-Reunions (2015-2016, 2024-2025)
+Reunions (20152016, 20242025)

 Jack's Mannequin briefly reformed in late 2015 and into early 2016 for a mini-tour to celebrate the 10th anniversary of Everything in Transit, marking the first time the album had been played in its entirety.
-The tour, aptly titled, 10 Years in Transit, made 10 stops, with a line up of Bobby Anderson, Andrew McMahon, Jay McMillan, and Mikey Wagner, in addition to Andrew McMahon In The Wilderness member Zac Clark on keys.
+The tour, titled 10 Years in Transit, made 10 stops, with a line up of Bobby Anderson, Andrew McMahon, Jay McMillan, and Mikey Wagner, in addition to Andrew McMahon In The Wilderness member Zac Clark on keys.

 In 2018, Bobby Anderson, now performing under the name Bob Oxblood, officially joined the touring Wilderness band.
 Oxblood had occasionally performed with both McMahon and the Wilderness band in the years since Jack's Mannequin disbanded.
 His joining reunited the final line up of Jack's Mannequin.
-As of 2025, the Wilderness touring line up consists solely of the final Jack's Mannequin line up, following the 2019 departure of Zac Clark and the 2022 departure of Morgan Paros.Jack’s Mannequin reunited for a set during the inaugural Andrew McMahon’s Holiday from Real Cruise, taking place in November 2024, featuring a line up of McMahon, Bob Oxblood, Mikey Wagner, and Jay McMillan.
+As of 2025, the Wilderness touring line up consists solely of the final Jack's Mannequin line up, following the 2019 departure of Zac Clark and the 2022 departure of Morgan Paros.
+Jack's Mannequin reunited for a set during the inaugural "Andrew McMahon’s Holiday from Real Cruise", taking place in November 2024, featuring a line up of McMahon, Bob Oxblood, Mikey Wagner, and Jay McMillan.
 Zac Clark, Joe Ballero, and all members of Something Corporate joined in on various songs throughout the set.

-On July 26, 2024, the band posted on Instagram that they will be performing at Ocean's Calling Second Wave on January 20, 2025, but the festival would ultimately be cancelled.
+On July 26, 2024, the band posted on Instagram that they will be performing at Ocean's Calling Second Wave on January 20, 2025, but the festival was ultimately cancelled.

-On October 29, 2024, it was announced Jack's Mannequin would be performing at the 2025 edition of When We Were Young Festival in Las Vegas.
+On October 29, 2024, it was announced Jack's Mannequin would be performing at the 2025 edition of the When We Were Young Festival in Las Vegas.

-On January 27, 2025, the MFEO Tour was announced as a celebration of the band’s 20th anniversary, consisting of headlining and festival shows across the US, Canada, and Japan, along with supporting Mayday Parade during their leg of an Australian tour.
+On January 27, 2025, the "MFEO Tour" was announced as a celebration of the band's 20th anniversary, consisting of headlining and festival shows across the US, Canada, and Japan, along with supporting Mayday Parade during their leg of an Australian tour.
 The lineup is set to include McMahon, Oxblood, Wagner, and McMillan.